-• User Fees and Service Charges
+o Fluctuation of User Fees and Service Charges

-While Phase 2 and 3 have allowed for the reopening of Town facilities, it comes with the requirement for continued social distancing and enhanced health and safety recommendations.
+While different "zones" have allowed for the reopening of Town facilities, it comes with the requirement for continued social distancing and enhanced health and safety recommendations.
 This may mean the Town could see a reduction in rental revenues as events may be cancelled, or programming reduced, to ensure adherence to guidelines.